All Episodes

 Call for rethink in obesity fight.

-Uh this is interesting, but more than that is the follow-up story.
+This is interesting, but more than that is the follow-up story.

 What if bad fat isn't so bad?

-Bottom line, it has never, ever been proven that saturated fat causes clogged arteries or heart problems.
+Bottom line, it has never, ever, ever been proven that saturated fat causes clogged arteries or heart problems.

-It has never been proven, and yet everybody lives uh tries to order their lives uh by virtue of this myth.
+And yet everybody lives, tries to order their lives by virtue of this myth.

-The uh Republicans thinking about doing another debate in Iowa because the one this week was such a disaster.
+The Republicans thinking about doing another debate in Iowa because the one this week was such a disaster.

 More blacks are leaning toward Barack Obama.